MicrosoftDocs/winrt-api/windows.networking.vpn/ivpnplugin_decapsulate_1667754039.md

 An **IVpnPacketBuffer** chain representing any control messages that VPN plug-in is required by its protocol specification to reply back to the VPN server.

 ## -remarks
 If an error occurs the packets will simply be dropped.
+It is required that any **IVpnPacketBuffer** objects requested by the plugin be returned to the VPN framework via either the *decapsulatedPackets* chain, to inject into the client TCP/IP stack, or the *controlPacketsToSend* chain, to reply back to the VPN server.
 The VPN framework will send all the [VpnPacketBufferList](vpnpacketbufferlist.md) chained on *decapsulatedPackets* as unique IP packets to the VPN interface.

 ## -examples